- Industry sector: Domestic Work

-Gender excluding the domestic sector
+Gender outside the domestic sector

 Victims who identify as Transgender/Non-conforming and victims whose gender is not recorded are not included in the computations, as there are not enough data for any significant analysis (CTDC partners are working to improve data availability on this issue).
 The graph on the right shows the gender of all victims, except those in the domestic sector.
 In comparison, the domestic sector appears to exploit relatively more women.

-Adults and children excluding the domestic sector
+Adults and children outside the domestic sector

 Compared to the rest of the dataset, victims in the domestic sector are less likely to be children at the time of data collection.

-Age and gender excluding the domestic sector
+Age and gender outside the domestic sector

 In the rest of the dataset, women account for more than 60% of the identified victims in the age categories between 12 and 32 years old.
 Males are slightly more numerous in the 9-11 and 39-56 age groups.

-Age in and excluding the domestic sector
+Age in and outside the domestic sector

 About 45% of the recorded victims in the domestic sector are between 18 and 29 years old.
 12% are between 39 and 47 years old.
 There seem to be fewer children exploited in the domestic sector than in the rest of the dataset.
 Other than that, the age profile of people exploited in the domestic sector closely resembles the profile of victims in the wider dataset.